darikoneil/CalSciPy/README.md

 #### Active Development
-The current implementation is unstable, partially untested, partially finished, and should be considered an open alpha/beta.
-Please be patient, refactoring my code for public use is a pet-project.
-I have to graduate at some point.
+The current implementation is unstable, partially untested, partially finished, and should be considered an open alpha/beta. ***Please be patient, refactoring my code for public use is a pet-project.
+I have to graduate at some point and I have a newborn.***

 #### Stable Modules
 Until things are more stable, I'll explicitly note which subpackages are stable, have >90% test coverage, and are